 Originally from Philly (PA), Mike "Shipp" now resides in the Nations Capital, Washington (DC) after spending time throughout the country, and abroad during his 8 years in the Navy.
 Since being introduced to the multisport community in 2014, Shipp has been able to build some of the most meaningful relationships with people from all walks of life.
-However, it was obvious that a sport he loved so much lacked the thing he values the most, DIVERSITY!
-Upon completion of the Armed Services Arts Partnership Storytelling Program, he knew that the best way to make the space more inclusive was to tell the stories of the underrepresented community of athletes.
-As a result, Michael founded Perfect Timing Multisport in March 2020, giving a diverse group of athletes, fitness professionals, and athletic communities a space to share their stories while encouraging others to do the same.
+However, it was obvious that a sport he loved so much lacked the thing he values the most, diversity!
+Upon completion of the Armed Services Arts Partnership Storytelling Program, he knew that the best way to make the space more inclusive was to tell the stories athletes from underrepresented community.
+As a result, Michael founded Perfect Timing Multisport in March 2020, giving a diverse group of athletes, professionals, and athletic communities a space to share their stories while encouraging others to do the same.

-Mike defines #ThePerfectAthlete as one that is patient, not only with themselves, but with others as well. #ThePerfectAthlete is also an honest one.
-That honesty not only pertains to knowing their weaknesses, but recognizing their strengths and allowing themselves to be perfect, despite their imperfections.
+Mike defines #ThePerfectAthlete as one that is patient, not only with themselves, but also with others. #ThePerfectAthlete is an honest one.
+That honesty not only pertains to knowing their strengths, but recognizing their weaknesses and allowing themselves the space to be perfect, despite their imperfections.
 Lastly, #ThePerfectAthlete is one that is welcoming.
-While there are some sports that are done individually, #ThePerfectAthlete understands the responsibility to their fitness community, and welcomes others with open ears and arms!
+While many sports that are done individually, #ThePerfectAthlete understands the opportunity (and responsibility) they have to connect with their community, and welcomes others with open ears and arms.

-In her 9-5 Daniela is a Reproductive Health, Rights and Justice professional and is a We Testify storyteller.
+Professionally, Daniela is a Health Equity, Rights and Justice professional and is a We Testify storyteller.
 Being trained in storytelling, informs the work behind the podcast piece of Perfect Timing Multisport.
 Daniela is happy to merge her love for advocacy, health and justice into the multisport community fluidly through Perfect Timing.
 There’s something magical about training in community, and building community in athletics that Daniela can’t get enough of.

 For Daniela, #ThePerfectAthlete is one who challenges themselves beyond their fear, and beyond their mental limitations that they’ve gotten used to as these don’t truly define one’s abilities- this looks differently for everyone.